 Dr. Rezai earned his medical degree with honors from the University of Southern California and underwent neurosurgical training at New York University.
 He completed his subspecialty training in functional neurosurgery at the University of Toronto and the Karolinska Institute in Stockholm, Sweden.
 He then joined the neurosurgical faculty at New York University Medical Center, becoming the director of the Center for Functional and Restorative Neurosurgery until January 2000, when he joined the faculty at the Cleveland Clinic Foundation.
 Dr. Rezai was the director of the Center for Neurological Restoration, as well as the Jane and Lee Seidman Chair in Functional Neurosurgery at the Cleveland Clinic until August 2009, when he joined the faculty at the Ohio State University in Columbus, Ohio.
 He is currently Associate Dean of Neuroscience and the Director and CEO of the OSU Comprehensive Brain and Spine Center.

-A board certified neurosurgeon, Dr. Rezai’ s clinical areas of expertise are the neurosurgical management of patients with severe movement disorders such as Parkinson’s disease, dystonia and tremor, as well as neurological and psychiatric conditions such as depression and obsessive compulsive disorder, traumatic brain injury and chronic pain.
-Dr. Rezai has been named one of the “America’s Top Doctors” in Castle and Connolly’s Guide to America’s Top Doctors from 2001-2011.
+A board certified neurosurgeon, Dr. Rezai’ s clinical areas of expertise are the neurosurgical management of patients with severe movement disorders such as Parkinson’s disease, dystonia, tremor, psychiatric conditions such as depression and obsessive compulsive disorder, traumatic brain injury and chronic pain.
+Dr. Rezai was named one of the best doctors in America in Castle and Connolly’s Guide to America’s Top Doctors for 2001-2014.